Department of East Asian Studies

 1. Two years (four courses) of study of Chinese, Japanese, or Korean.
 At least two of the four courses must be at the second-year level or higher.

 2. Four East Asia content courses, one of them being a 200-level course.

 3. Written work, which may be a senior thesis, a junior paper, or an independent research paper with an East Asian topical component.

-East Asian studies concentrators focusing on one language can earn a language and culture certificate in the other, but may not also earn an East Asian studies program certificate.
+East Asian studies concentrators focusing on one language can earn a language and culture certificate in the other, but may not also earn a Program in East Asian Studies certificate.

 Cognates.
-A list of cognate courses in other departments can be found on the departmental website.
+A list of cognate courses in other departments can be found on the program website.